hove-io/navitia_sdk_docs/docs/traffic/ios/index.md

 ## 🗺 Screen flow

-Please refer to the following schema to learn more about different interactions and how to navigate between module screens.
+Refer to the following schema to learn more about different interactions and how to navigate between module screens.

 <img class="img-navigating" src="/navitia_sdk_docs/assets/img/traffic_ios_screen_flow.png" alt="Screen flow">